 Pest control isn't always conducted by people and it doesn't need to include chemicals.
 Sometimes nature has its own system of control.
 For example, the nine critters listed below all prey on spiders.
 That's good news for the millions of people around the world who are afraid of spiders.
-In fact, that fear - arachnophobia—is so common, that it is considered to be one of the top 10 phobias around the world.
+That fear—known as arachnophobia—is so common, that it is considered to be one of the top 10 phobias around the world.

-In no particular order, among the top spider predators are:
+In no particular order, the top spider predators include:

-- Lizards – Geckos and chameleons are common lizards of the southern U.S. that feed on spiders as well as other small insects.
-A study by scientists from the University of California showed that lizards could actually cause spiders to become extinct.
-Orb spiders were not native to the islands of the Bahamas, so the scientists introduced lizards to several of the Bahama Islands to attempt to control orb spiders, an invasive, non-native species, within five years the spiders were eradicated on all islands where the lizards were present.
+- Lizards.
+Geckos and chameleons are common lizards of the southern U.S. that feed on spiders as well as other small insects.
+A study by scientists from the University of California showed that lizards are so voracious when it comes to spiders that they can eradicate them in controlled environments.
+When scientists introduced lizards to several of the Bahama Islands to attempt to control orb spiders, an invasive, non-native species, within five years the spiders were eradicated on all islands where the lizards were present.

-- Birds – It probably comes as no surprise that birds are a significant threat to spiders of virtually all kinds.
-(Except perhaps the extremely large spiders, such as tarantulas, but we get to them in the next point).
-In fact, some of the most common birds of the U.S., such as robins and wrens, make meals out of spiders.
+- Birds.
+It comes as no surprise that birds are a significant threat to spiders of virtually all kinds (except perhaps the extremely large spiders, such as tarantulas).
+In fact, some of the most common birds of the U.S., such as robins and wrens, routinely make meals out of spiders.
 But small birds that prey on spiders also have to be careful that they don't get caught in the sticky webs—although the spiders rarely eat birds they snare.
 A garden that is full of song birds rarely has problems with spiders, and even domestic birds kept indoors have been known to feed on spiders if they are given free flight opportunities.

-- Tarantula hawks – This is actually a wasp, rather than a bird as its name implies, but the tarantula hawk hunts down tarantulas in their burrows.
-The wasp "knocks" on the spider's web to attract attention, then, when the tarantula appears, the wasp paralyzes it with a sting and drags the tarantula to its own burrow to feed to its young.
+- Tarantula hawks.
+This is actually a wasp, not a bird, but the tarantula hawk does hunt down tarantulas in their burrows.
+The wasp "knocks" on the spider's web to attract attention, then, when the tarantula appears, it paralyzes the spider with a sting and drags the tarantula to its own burrow to feed to its young.

-- Spider wasps – The family of insects to which the tarantula wasp belongs are the spider wasps.
+- Spider wasps.
+The larger family of insects to which the tarantula wasp belongs are the spider wasps.
 The females of each species sting and paralyze the spiders for feeding to their young, but each has a different way of getting the spider to its nest.
 Some carry the spider, some drag it, some pull it across the water, and others fly with it.
 But regardless of the method of transport, the end result is the same: fewer spiders for you to deal with.

-- Centipedes - Often considered even more gross or ugly than the spiders themselves, this many-legged arthropod can actually be a control against spiders in your home, Centipedes are carnivorous and use their claws to paralyze spiders and other small creatures.
+- Centipedes.
+Although they are often considered even more repulsive than the spiders themselves, this many-legged arthropod can actually be a control against spiders in your home, Centipedes are carnivorous and use their claws to paralyze spiders and other small creatures.

-- Scorpions – Although they rarely attack humans except in self-defense, scorpions are generally as – if not more – feared as spiders.
-But if you are arachnophobic, you may still prefer to guard against the accidental sting of the scorpion than even catch sight of a panic-inducing spider
+- Scorpions.
+Although they rarely attack humans except in self-defense, scorpions generally create as much—or more—fear for humans than do spiders.
+But if you are arachnophobic, you may still prefer the slight threat of an accidental scorpion sting to the panic-inducing sight of a spider.

-- Spiders – Some spiders feed on their own kind—preying on and eating other spiders.
-This can actually be beneficial to humans because it is often the non-threatening spiders that feed on those that can be dangerous to humans – such as the daddy long leg spider that will feed on funnel web and black widow spiders.
+- Other spiders.
+Some spiders feed on their own kind—preying on and eating other spiders.
+This can actually be beneficial to humans because it is often the non-threatening spiders that feed on those that can be dangerous to humans.
+For example, the innocuous daddy long leg spider feeds on both the hobo spider and black widow spider.